 This kind of "integrating by looking" is always something to be on the alert for.

-If not, there is always substitution:
+Alternatively, there is always substitution:

 \[u = \cos x \Rightarrow \frac{\mathrm{d}u}{\mathrm{d}x} = -\sin x\]